zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 ## Custom Components

 At the moment, MQTT discovery creates components like `sensor`, `cover` `binary_sensor` and `switch`.
 For more complex components like `climate` and `fan`, you will need to create your own configuration.
 Components configurations are stored in the `hass/devices.js` file.
-There, all components are stored that ZWavejs2Mqtt needs to create for each Z-Wave device type.
+There, all components are stored that zwave-js-ui needs to create for each Z-Wave device type.
 The key is the Z-Wave **device id**(`<manufacturerid>-<productid>-<producttype>`).
 The value is an array with all Home Assistant components to be created for that Z-Wave device.

 To get the **Device id** of a specific node, go to Control Panel, select a node in the table, and select the Node tab.
 It will then be displayed under the Node Actions dropdown menu.